Forecasting with Feedback: The model

-It may seem contradictory that $x$ is the DM's private information while her conjecture about $(b,c)$ is not.
-This modeling choice can be rationalized in several ways.
-First, some forecasters, such as those in a central bank, may interact with the DM on a regular basis, and know a lot, but not everything, about their reaction function.
-As explained above, we use $x$ in our model to represent this residual uncertainty about policy.
-Second, some DMs may operate under set rules or institutional constraints to interpret forecasts (i.e., choose $b$ and $c$) in a certain way, such as in Example~\ref{ex: Taylor}.
-Third, the assumption is certainly true in equilibrium, where, by definition, the DM's conjecture about $b$ and $c$ coincides with the values actually used by the forecaster.
-Finally, forecasts derived under a given $(b,c)$ vector can be regarded simply as technical objects that are conditional on the assumed value of $(b,c)$.
-Even if one questions the empirical relevance of these conditional forecasts, they are still helpful in deriving results about equilibrium forecasts with a fully strategic DM.
+\paragraph{Forecaster's expectations about policy} As discussed above, we assume that the forecaster knows the DM's reaction function $(\ref{eqn: R's optimal action with exp})$ up to the uncertain parameter $x_t$.
+It may seem contradictory that $x_t$ is the DM's private information while her conjecture about $(b,c)$ is not.
+This modelling choice can be rationalised in several ways.
+First, some forecasters, such as those in a central bank, may interact with the DM on a regular basis, and know a lot, but not everything, about her reaction function.
+We represent this residual uncertainty about policy via $x_t$ rather than $(b,c)$.
+Second, $(b,c)$ might be common knowledge if the DM operates under set rules or institutional constraints that call for a certain interpretation of the forecast (see Example~\ref{ex: Taylor}).
+Third, the assumption is certainly true in equilibrium, where by definition the DM's conjecture about $(b,c)$ coincides with the values actually used by the forecaster.
+Finally, forecasts derived under an arbitraty $(b,c)$ vector can be regarded simply as technical objects which help derive the equilibrium forecast in the model.

-\paragraph{Forecaster's inability to commit} In our model we assume that the forecaster lacks the power to commit to a fixed forecasting function.
-We consider this to be a natural assumption, given that the state is not observable directly by the DM, even ex-post.
-If the forecaster could commit to a set forecasting rule, he could do better than in the no-commitment equilibrium.
-Such case can be analyzed as a simple extension of our model.
+\paragraph{Forecaster's inability to commit} In our model the forecaster lacks the power to commit to a fixed forecasting rule ex-ante, which is natural given that the state is not directly observable by the DM.
+Modelling forecasters with commitment is a straightforward extension of our setup; commitment can actually increase forecaster welfare in equilibrium.